 - Absent-mindedness, poor motor skills, agitation, and depression

-Who Are More Prone to Inhalant Addiction?
+Who Is More Prone to Inhalant Addiction?

 Did you know that drug addiction affects women differently?
 Learn about how women experience addiction differently, and how long term recovery support can help.

-However, inhalants can also be abused by adults.
-In fact, about 1 in 10 adults had consumed an inhalant at least once, and 0.5% had done so during the previous year.
-8% of all inhalant consumers in the previous year fit the requirements for an inhalant use disorder during that time (6.6% for abuse and 1.1% for dependence).
+Inhalants are not strictly a teenage drug of choice.
+In fact, research supports that about 1 in 10 adults had consumed an inhalant at least once, and 0.5% had done so during the previous year.
+Incidentally, about 8% of all inhalant consumers in the previous year fit the requirements for an inhalant use disorder during that time (6.6% for abuse and 1.1% for dependence).
+Studies show that adolescent females are also more likely than their male counterparts to report using inhalants.

 Emerge Recovery TX: Inhalant Addiction Treatment Center